MrVaxiZ/MrVaxiZ/README.md

-- 👋 Hi, I’m @MrVaxiZ
+- 👋 Hi, I’m @MrVaxiZ but my real name is Wiktor Kot
 - 👀 I’m interested in ...
-Crypto
+Game Development
 - 🌱 I’m currently learning ...
-C#
+C# and ASP.Net Core
-- 💞️ I’m looking to collaborate on ... nothing I'm independent cat
+- 💞️ I’m looking to collaborate on ... anything that includes these technologies.
 - 📫 How to reach me ...
-VaxiZ#4289
+Discord: VaxiZ#4289